Constituency NA-210

 Constituency NA-210 (Kashmore) (این اے-۲۱۰، کشمور) was a constituency for the National Assembly of Pakistan.
 It was abolished in the 2018 delimitations after merging it with NA-209 and creating the new constituency of NA-197.
 This step was mainly done in view of Kashmore's elevation to district level in 2004 and the results of the 2017 census.

 Election 2002

-General elections were held on 10 Oct 2002.
+General elections were held on 10 October 2002.
 Sardar Saleem Jan Khan Mazari of National Alliance won by 82,810 votes.

 Election 2008

-General elections were held on 18 Feb 2008.
-Gul Muhammad Khan Jakhrani of PPP-P won by 82,189 votes.
+General elections were held on 18 February 2008.
+Nasrullah Khan Bijarani of PML-Q won by 82,189 votes.